FrontEndFoxes/curriculum/workshop/mini1.md

 import axios from 'axios';
 ```

-At this point your script part of `App.vue` should look like this
+At this point your script part of `App.vue` should look like this:

 ```js
 <script>